SoK: Differential Privacies: Computational power (C)

-The second approach is to require that the mechanism ``looks like'' a truly differentially private mechanism, at least to a computationally bounded distinguisher.
-In~\cite{mironov2009computational}, the authors introduce SimCDP, short for \emph{simulation-based computational DP}.
+Another natural option is to require that the mechanism ``looks like'' a truly differentially private mechanism, at least to a computationally bounded distinguisher.
+In~\cite{mironov2009computational}, the authors introduce SimCDP, short for \emph{Simulation-based Computational DP}.

 \begin{definition}[$\eps_{\kappa}$-SimCDP~\cite{mironov2009computational}] A family ${\left(\mecha_{\kappa}\right)}_{\kappa\in\mathbb{N}}$ of privacy mechanisms $\mecha_{\kappa}$ provides $\eps_{\kappa}$-SimCDP if there exists a family ${\left(\mecha'_{\kappa}\right)}_{\kappa\in\mathbb{N}}$ of $\eps_{\kappa}$-DP and a negligible function $\negli$ such that for all non-uniform probabilistic polynomial-time Turing machines $\Omega$, all polynomials $p(\cdot)$, all sufficiently large $\kappa\in\mathbb{N}$, and all datasets $D\in\datasets$ of size at most $p(\kappa)$: